Inflation spike hits bonds, spurs rate policy and fiscal worries

 “We now see 30 percent chance of a precautionary rate hike in the February policy (meeting) itself, with the MPC facing an acute trade-off between sluggish growth and rising inflation for the first time in its short existence,” Citigroup wrote to clients on Wednesday.

-The surge in food prices is unlikely to cool, according to farmers who say unseasonal rains in October and in early December reduced production of vegetables such as onions and tomatoes.
+The surge in food prices is unlikely to cool, say farmers who saw unseasonal rains in October and early December cut production of vegetables such as onions and tomatoes.

 Also, the government has set higher support prices for wheat and pulses to help a rural sector hit hard in recent years by low food prices.